andreterceiro/dio-ia--introduction/README.md

 - NLP - natural language processing;
 - Robotics - teacher example was about a robot learning a path based on obstacules of an area;
 - Other sub areas.

+## Etichs questions

+Teacher talked about **Midjourney**, an IA linked to art that are linked to some polemic questiond related to rights and ethics about your methodology to learn things.